sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - nlp-table.md

 **Advantages**

 - Low code.
+Describe what you want to extract in prompts for a large language model (LLM).
-- Can reformat or filter extracted column data based on your natural-language instructions.
+- Can reformat or filter extracted column data based on your prompts.
 - Doesn't require an [anchor](doc:anchor).

 **Limitations**